 The Program will attempt to serve priorities by stages.
 Priority Group 01 Applications in a certain stage will be given the opportunity to be served before a Priority Group 02 Application if the same stage is served, and so forth.
 The opportunity of prioritization will be applied at all stages of the Program, beginning at intake and ending at award.
 All intake reviews, eligibility reviews, damage assessments, appraisals of home market value, environmental reviews, scopes, and awards (including any quality control reviews and any approvals by PRDOH), will be prioritized.
 The opportunity to be served will be provided in order of their Priority Group first.
 Then, in the order that a specific Application moved from one stage of the process to another.
-This does not preclude non-priority Applications from being served under a certain stage of the process, if an opportunity to be served at that stage.
+This does not preclude Non-Priority Applications from being served under a certain stage of the process, if an opportunity to be served to a higher priority Application was provided and was not able to be served at that stage.